-Pico Technology Reveals Self-Contained VR HMD With Wand Controllers, 6DoF Tracking
+Pico Technology Reveals Self-Contained VR HMD With Wand Controllers, 6DoF Tracking (Updated)

 Enter Pico Neo CV

 The VR market is fresh, and there’s a lot of room for newcomers to make a mark before the tech giants gobble up this space for themselves.
 Pico Technology is making big moves to snatch a piece of VR market share before that happens.
-The company revealed Pico Neo CV, a self-contained, high-resolution VR HMD with accompanying motion controllers.
+The company revealed Pico Neo CV, a self-contained, high-resolution VR HMD with optional optical tracking and motion controllers.

 The Pico Neo CV is powered by Qualcomm’s Snapdragon 820 SoC, and Pico Technology leveraged Qualcomm’s Snapdragon VR SDK to use the SoC to its full potential.
 The HMD includes two 1.5K 90Hz displays and built-in Hi-Fi speakers that support AM3D’s 3D spatial rendering engine.